Hoka One One Challenger ATR 3 Review Facts

 You are looking at a heel to toe differential of 5 millimeters which is somewhat lower than the typical running shoe which comes in at around 10 millimeters.
 This lower set drop means you will be running with your feet in a more natural ground strike position, with less emphasis on heel striking.
 It's said that the higher the drop, the more risk of knee injuries you will face as you strike the heel more and that transfers pressure upward.
 With the amount of cushioning in the midsole, and lower drop you have an overall easy ride for your feet and knees, which is very important for being out on the trails and striking the hard pavement.

 • Marshmallow Super thick, Light, & Wide Midsole for shock absorption & maximum comfort

 • Meta-Rocker Geometry Midsole Technology that supports natural running gait, and gives a smooth roll from impact to toe-off

 • Active Foot Frame Outsole Technology for Increased stability, and adaptability for a wider range of feet and running styles

 To sum it up, the Hoka One One

-Their performance was up to par on paved ground, but what set them apart in my opinion was their effectiveness in handling the trails.
+Their performance was up to par on paved ground, but what sets them apart, in my opinion, was their effectiveness in handling the trails.
 They can be used for both trail and road, but are a much higher performing, effective shoe when you hit the hard, less predictable terrain.
 If you want to really capitalize on the ATR 3's, that's where you want to take them.